-We live in a socially connected world.
-Now, more than ever, workplaces are catching on to this trend and, acting accordingly, implementing social intranets rapidly.
+We live in a socially-connected world.
+Now, more than ever, workplaces acknowledge this trend and, acting accordingly, implementing social intranets rapidly.

-Most workplaces rely on their younger staff, their millennials, to be the catalyst for engagement with workplace social platforms.
-The benefits are clear; increased staff engagement, internal communication and collaboration are just around the corner, but many businesses fall short, failing to ever get intranet properly off the ground in their organizations.
-Why?
-Because contrary to popular belief, it doesn’t come naturally to millennials to champion social platforms at work.
-There’s a disconnect, the elephant in the room that no one is talking about and we need to address it now if we’re going to break the cycle of failed intranet launches.
+Most workplaces rely on their younger staff to be the catalyst for engagement with workplace social platforms.
+The benefits are clear.
+Improving employee engagement, knowledge management, internal communication, and collaboration are just around the corner.
+However, some businesses fall short, failing to ever get their intranet properly off the ground.

-Millennials are a unique generation.
-For the first time in the history of our planet, a generation has grown up living and breathing social media.
-Many millennials know nothing else, it’s perfectly normal for their relationships to be more online than in person, for concerts to be seen through a lens rather than through the eyes and for an evening to be spent scrolling instead of chatting.
-Social media has become deeply integrated into our lives, to the point where it’s an extension of everyday existence, and for none more so than millennials.
+A generation has grown up living and breathing social digital tools for the first time.
+Many millennials agree it’s perfectly normal for their relationships to be equally online as in person, for concerts to be seen through a lens rather than through their own eyes, and to spend an evening scrolling instead of chatting.
+The likes of TikTok and Instagram are deeply integrated into young people’s lives, to the point where it’s an extension of everyday existence.
+And none more so than millennials.

 Why Millennials Don’t Want To Be Your Friend

-The big, underlying issue is that millennials see social media as personal and the workplace as professional.
+The underlying issue is that millennials have, until now, regarded social media as personal – and the workplace as professional.

 Millennials have grown up using social media to communicate with family and friends, expressing themselves and their opinions.
-Social, informal, personal, friends… None of these are connotations that scream out professionalism or business!
-Making the transition into being a working professional means that millennials attempt to draw a distinct line between their personal and professional lives and unfortunately, all social media falls outside of the professional realm, into the personal world.
+Social, informal, personal, friends… None of these scream out professionalism or business!
+Millennials have become working professionals and have attempted to draw a distinct line between their personal and professional lives.
+And unfortunately, all social networking falls outside the professional realm into their private world.

-Organizations don’t help themselves with their communication around intranet.
-Inevitably, management tries to rally engagement by boiling down the platform to something trendy like ‘Facebook for the company’ or ‘Twitter at work’.
+Organizations don’t help themselves with their communication around the intranet.
+Inevitably, management tries to rally engagement by boiling down the platform to something trendy like ‘Facebook for the company’ or ‘Twitter at work.’
 Instantly, this connects Facebook behavior with a workplace setting, which is not desirable in the mind of a millennial.
-Thoughts rush back to the time their friend’s Mom tried to ‘friend’ them on Facebook and the immediate self-censorship that imposes.
-After all, millennials don’t necessarily want their bosses to know what they had for breakfast… Or where they partied on a Wednesday night.
+Thoughts rush back to when their friend’s mom tried to ‘friend’ them on Facebook and the immediate self-censorship that it imposes.
+After all, millennials don’t necessarily want their bosses to know what they had for breakfast… Or where they partied on a Friday night.

-Thankfully, all is not lost for the social intranet when it comes to millennials.
-The raw ingredients are there and millennials love social media.
-It’s just a matter of telling the right story to generate this engagement.
+It’s a matter of telling the right story to generate employee engagement.
 You can create this narrative by focusing on three key areas:

-Clear up the assumptions that millennials may or may not have about social intranet at work, by clearly spelling out how it is to be used.
-Rather than let employees walk around on eggshells, or cut loose sharing pictures of their drunken antics on the weekend, articulate up front what is and isn’t OK to be sharing on the platform.
+Provide clarity by clearing up the assumptions that employees may or may not have about social intranet usage at work by clearly spelling out how to use it.
+Rather than let workers walk around on eggshells, articulate upfront what is and isn’t OK to share on the platform.

-Some of the main areas to clarify are around confidentiality, external regulations, and formality.
-The first two areas are relatively straightforward and usually quite industry and organization-specific, for example, you may not be allowed to disclose the details of upcoming tenders to other departments in your business, while they are still in an RFP process.
-Clarifying these expectations is as simple as pulling together a simple, readable guideline on what is confidential and what isn’t, and making sure this is common knowledge to staff.
+The main areas to clarify are around confidentiality, external regulations, and formality.
+The first two areas are relatively straightforward and usually quite industry and organization-specific.
+For example, you may not be allowed to disclose the details of upcoming tenders to other departments in your business while they are still in an RFP process.
+Clarifying these expectations is as simple as pulling together straightforward, readable guidelines on what is confidential and what isn’t.
+And make sure this is common knowledge to the entire workforce.

-Striking the right balance of formality and informality is one of those make or break areas for your intranet.
-Our advice: Err towards informal.
-There’s a time and a place for formal emails and staff memos.
-A social intranet is about letting down some of the more rigid structure and allowing communication to flow.
-Do this, and you’ll get the most creativity and engagement from your millennials.
+Striking the right balance of formality and informality is one of those make-or-break areas for your intranet.
+Our advice is to err towards informal.
+There’s a time and a place for formal messages and staff memos.
+A social intranet is about breaking down more rigid structures and allowing communication to flow.
+Do this, and you’ll get the most creativity and engagement from your workforce.

-A few staple benefits of a well-engaged social intranet are improved collaboration, knowledge-sharing, prevention of duplication, increased feeling of connection, greater innovation, and employee engagement.
-Decide which of these is most relevant to your organization and communicate it clearly as the purpose of your intranet.
-This creates the paths for better employee engagement.
+A few staple benefits of a well-engaged social intranet are improved collaboration, knowledge-sharing, prevention of duplication, increased feeling of connection, more innovation, and employee engagement.
+Decide which of these is most relevant to your organization and communicate it clearly as the intranet’s purpose.
+This creates pathways to drive employee engagement.